confluentinc/training-administration-src/README.md

 ## Play with app development

 From this repo, there is a `./data` folder.
 This folder is mapped to the `/data` folder inside the `tools` container.
 This means you can create projects inside the `./data` folder on your local machine with your favorite IDE and then run that code from within the `tools` container to interact with the Kafka brokers.
 We have included a Python producer and a Java consumer.
 Your challenge is to start the cluster, create a topic called `test-topic`, consume from it with the Java consumer, and produce to it with the Python producer in a separate terminal window so you can see the messages in real time.
 Look at the code and see if you can complete the challenge on your own before reading on.
+For the Java consumer, look specifically at `src/main/java/app/Consumer.java`, `src/main/resources/consumer.properties`, and `build.gradle`.

 Within the `tools` container, create the topic and start the consumer:
 ```